adithaha/jboss-fuse-workshop/api/lab1-api-management.md

 ### Call API via API Gateway as a developer

 1. Subscribe API using existing developer
-   Go to developer portal, login using existing user (from yesterday demo) https://anugraha.3scale.net
+   Go to developer portal, login using existing user (from yesterday demo) https://anugraha.3scale.net.
+If you haven't registered yet, you can sign up using your email
    ```
    Tab Services
    Subscribe to fuse-workshop-<user>